What does Ivy Add?#

 Of all the graph tracers, Ivy’s tracer is most similar to torch.fx.

 torch.fx also operates entirely in Python, without deferring to lower level languages for tracing and extracting the computation graph or the intermediate representation.

-The main difference is that Ivy’s graph compiler is fully framework-agnostic; Ivy’s compiler is able to compile graphs from any framework, while framework-specific compilers are of course bound to their particular framework.
+The main difference is that Ivy’s tracer is fully framework-agnostic; Ivy’s tracer is able to trace graphs from any framework, while framework-specific tracers are of course bound to their particular framework.

 The neural network exchange formats have particular relevance to Ivy, given their utility for sharing networks between frameworks.
 For example, models can be exported to the ONNX format from TensorFlow, and then the ONNX model can be loaded into PyTorch.
 This could be seen as a form of transpilation, which is one of the central goals of Ivy.
 However, there are some important differences between Ivy’s approach and that of exchange formats.
 Firstly, Ivy requires no third-party “buy in” whatsoever.
 We take the initiative of wrapping the functional APIs of each framework and each framework version ourselves, such that Ivy can transpile between any framework and version without any need for the existing frameworks to put their own time and effort into supporting Ivy.
 Additionally, Ivy also enables transpilations for training, not only for deployment.
 For example, Ivy enables users to fine-tune or retrain JAX models using their PyTorch training pipeline, something which the exchange formats do not enable.
 Finally, Ivy exhaustively supports the full range of array processing functions available in all frameworks, which again the exchange formats do not do.
 This makes it much more broadly applicable to a wider range of applications, spanning from cutting edge deep learning to more conventional machine learning, general numerical computing, and data analytics.